Xi Andromedae

 Xi Andromedae is a solitary star in the northern constellation of Andromeda.
-It has the proper name Adhil, pronounced /əˈdɪl/; the Bayer designation is Latinized from ξ Andromedae, abbreviated Xi And or ξ And, respectively.
+It has the proper name Adhil /əˈdɪl/; the Bayer designation is Latinized from ξ Andromedae, abbreviated Xi And or ξ And, respectively.
 The star has an apparent magnitude of +4.9, which is bright enough to be faintly visible to the naked eye at night.
 Based on parallax measurements obtained during the Gaia mission, it lies at a distance of roughly 223 ly from the Sun.
 It is drifting closer with a heliocentric radial velocity of –12.6 km/s.

 Nomenclature

 ξ Andromedae (Latinised to Xi Andromedae) is the star's Bayer designation.
 It also bears the Flamsteed designation 46 Andromedae.
 Johann Bayer labeled this star "ξ" in his Uranometria.
 The star appeared in John Flamsteed's Atlas Coelestis, but was unlabeled.
 It was later designated as 46 And by Jérôme Lalande.
 The label "ξ" was used in Atlas Coelestis, apparently erroneously, for what Bayer had labeled "A" (Bayer's A Andromedae has the Flamsteed designation 49 Andromedae).

 It bore the traditional name Adhil, which is derived from the Arabic الذيل or að-ðayl "the train" (lit. "the tail").
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN approved the name Adhil for this star on 21 August 2016 and it is now so included in the List of IAU-approved Star Names.